 Food It Yourself Garden 2020- A Work in Progress

 After a week of delightfully spring-like weather, central Massachusetts was once again beset by snow this weekend.
 Monday, thunderstorms are predicted all day.
 This is nuts, even for New England.
+And yet nobody is panicking.

 I assume the weather will eventually settle in to a springy-summery type pattern.
 It always has before.
 I have been taking advantage of the good days to start reshaping the Food It Yourself garden.